Content Sponsored by Chewy.

 - The dosage and frequency recommended for cephalexin will depend on the underlying condition being treated.
 The dose of cephalexin for dogs and cats ranges from 10 to 18 mg per pound (22 to 40 mg/kg) every 6 to 12 hours orally for 7 to 28 days.
 Treatment may extend for a week beyond resolution of signs or a negative culture test.
 Some chronic conditions, such as pyoderma, may require a prolonged maintenance therapy that can extend for a year.

 - The most common dose recommended is 10 to 15 mg per pound twice daily.
 This means that a 10-pound dog or cat would receive approximately 100 to 150 mg total per dose and a 40-pound dog would receive 400 to 600 mg per dose.

 - Reduced dosages are recommended for pets with kidney failure.

-- Should be administered with food if cephalexin causes nausea or vomiting in your pet.
+- Cephalexin should be administered with food or a treat if it causes nausea or vomiting in your pet.

 - The duration of administration depends on the condition being treated, response to the medication, and the development of any adverse effects.
 Be certain to complete the prescription unless specifically directed by your veterinarian.
 Even if your pet feels better, the entire treatment plan should be completed to prevent relapse or the development of resistance.

 - Plumb DC: Cephalexin.
 In Veterinary Drug Handbook.
 Ames, IA, 9th edition, Iowa State Press, 2018.